Sara-Sundin/My-Portfolio---Project-1/README.md

 I have used a retro looking palette for the website that features a sophisticated mix of vibrant and soft tones.
 The primary colors are deep purple and subtle cream.
 This palette reflects a balance between boldness and approachability, evoking a sense of creativity and professionalism.
 It’s a versatile combination that works well for both striking highlights and subtle backgrounds.

 ## Typography
-The chosen typography for my website combines Abril Fatface for headings and Raleway for the main content.
+The chosen typography for my website are both Google fonts and combines Abril Fatface for headings and Raleway for the main content.
 The combination of these fonts enhances the user experience by drawing attention to key elements (headings) while maintaining clarity and readability for longer text sections.

 ![Fonts](assets/files/Fonts.jpg)